Myers-Briggs vs Spiritual Gifts: What's the Difference?

 How to Use Both Wisely

-MBTI for: Understanding how you think, communicate, and process the world
+- MBTI for understanding how you think, communicate, and process the world.

-Spiritual gifts for: Understanding what God equipped you to contribute to the church and the world
+- Spiritual gifts for understanding what God equipped you to contribute to the church and the world.

-Neither as: A substitute for prayer, Scripture, community discernment, or the Holy Spirit's guidance
+- Neither as a substitute for prayer, Scripture, community discernment, or the Holy Spirit's guidance.

 The Comparison Set

-- MBTI tells you how you think → [This article]
+- MBTI tells you how you think — this article.

-- DISC tells you how you behave → DISC vs Spiritual Gifts
+- DISC tells you how you behave — DISC vs Spiritual Gifts.

-- Enneagram tells you why you act → Enneagram vs Spiritual Gifts
+- Enneagram tells you why you act — Enneagram vs Spiritual Gifts.

-- Spiritual gifts tell you what God empowered you to do
+- Spiritual gifts tell you what God empowered you to do for His church.

 A Prayer for Integration